TechWorksHub/best-practice-guide/source/about.rst

 1. the reader is an experienced software engineer; and
 2. the reader has no prior experience of AI/ML.

+The guide is intended to help both plan and execute an AI project.
 The guide takes the form of a series of questions to be answered.
 Comprehensive supplementary information is provided to help answer these questions.
 The outcome is an optimally designed, implemented and deployed AI/ML solution.

 The goal of this guide is to help address the AI skill gap in the UK by empowering our existing engineers to fully adavantage of this technology.
 The